aeternity/tipping-community-backend/routes/README.md

 ## Signature Authentication

-The basic steps by the backend to verify a reequest with a singature are as follows:
+The basic steps by the backend to verify a request with a signature are as follows:
-1. Get the whole body and verify the existence of the signature, the public key and the request timestamp.
+1. Get the whole body and verify the existence of
+    1. signature (in hex)
+    1. address (public key)
+    1. requestTimestamp (if older than 10 seconds --> rejected)
+    1. method (http-method)
+    1. path (everything from the root domain on including query parameters)
 1. Alphabetically sort the request body object by keys
 1. Remove the signature from the request body
 1. Hash the remaining request body using the `256bits Blake2b hash` provided by the aepp-sdk-js